 - Tracks parts purchasing and inventory

 - Extends the life of equipment

 - Integrates with other systems to eliminate double entry

-Once you get the green light from senior management to purchase fleet maintenance software, the next step is to select the right system for your organization’s needs.
+Once you get the green light from senior management to purchase, the next step is choosing fleet maintenance software that best fits your organization’s needs.
 But how does one go about choosing an appropriate fleet maintenance system?
 Every vendor takes a different approach, so it’s important to carefully evaluate both the software and the company behind it.

 What to Look for in Fleet Maintenance Software

 One of the most important qualities to look for in maintenance software is ease of use.
 A CMMS/EAM should be easy to learn and have an organized, intuitive user interface.
 Flexibility and integration are other important qualities to look for in a CMMS/EAM because they are essential to its successful implementation and help ensure greater acceptance by end users.

 Flexible software can be tailored to your organization’s present and future needs and allows users to enter information in a manner that is unique to your organization.
 The ability to integrate maintenance software with other information systems is also paramount because information sharing facilitates better business decisions.
 One software package cannot be all things to all users – a growing number of organizations are employing specialized, best-of-breed software and sharing information between systems rather than employing an all-in-one solution that is a jack of all trades, master of none.
 A fleet maintenance software program’s reporting capabilities should also be carefully considered because the data that the software collects will only benefit your organization if it enhances business intelligence through reporting.

 Process for Choosing Fleet Maintenance Software